spbvasilenko/NSVasilenko/_posts/2016-09-09-swift-array-search-performance.markdown

 <b>Story</b>

-Right now, for Array implemented {% highlight swift %}array.contains(element){% endhighlight %} and {% highlight swift %}array.indexOf(element){% endhighlight %} for searching in an array.
+Right now, for Array implemented ```array.contains(element)``` and ```array.indexOf(element)``` for searching in an array.
 Both of these methods iterate over all elements in the array, starting at index 0, until they find a match.
 In Big O notation, the methods’ performance characteristic is O(n).
 This is usually not a problem for small arrays with only a few dozen elements, but we have array of 100000000 elements?
 We want to look for a faster search algorithm.

 In the Swift, Apple doesn't implemented binary search for arrays yet!
 It was a big suprise for me!